abhishekarya1/Hash-Define-myNotes/content/linux/virtual.md

 **OS-level virtualization**: In conventional virtualization, multiple full blown OS run on a single machine.
 In OS-level virtualization, multiple isolated spaces (often called "_containers_") run on a single OS.

-**Container**: Lightweight kernel having only parts of the original "full" one.
+**Container**: Lightweight standalone runtime environment having only parts of the "full" kernel.
 Ex - Docker, LXC, etc...
-The kernel is "trimmed" down and contains only libraries and tools required for a specfic use case.
+Kernel is "trimmed down" and contains only libraries and tools required for a specfic use case.

 ![Container vs VM image](https://i.imgur.com/prJGvDM.png)